Asphaltt/sockdump/README.md

 Usage of ./sockdump:
       --format string         output format (string, hex, hexstring, pcap) (default "hex") --output string         output file, default stdout
-      --seg-size uint         max segment size, increase this number if packet size is longer than captured size (default 51200)
+      --pid uint              pid of the process to trace --seg-size uint         max segment size, increase this number if packet size is longer than captured size (default 51200)
       --segs-in-buffer uint   max number of segs in perf event buffer, increate this number if message is dropped (default 100)
       --segs-per-msg uint     max number of iovec segments (default 10)